-4.2.9 Load Default Setup Parameters
+4.2.11 Load Default Setup Parameters

-An option to load default setup parameters was included to assist installers in setting up a new system.
-When this menu item is selected, the parameters listed below are assigned the values listed below.
+An option to load default setup parameters is intended to assist installers in setting up a new system.
+When this menu item is selected, you will be prompted to load Canadian or US defaults.
+The parameters listed below are assigned.
 A "yes" after a parameter means that it is "enabled."
 A "no" means that it is "disabled."